JamieBort/Personal-Dashboard/administrative/README.md

 #### [./.github/](../.github)

-This is where the Pull Request template lives.
+This is where the Pull Request template lives (PULL_REQUEST_TEMPLATE.md).
 See [Pull Request Templates](https://github.com/JamieBort/LearningDirectory/tree/master/Git/pull_request_templates).

-This is also where the Dependabot yaml file is.
+This is also where the Dependabot yml file is (dependabot.yml).
 Right now it is used just for `Dependabot version updates`.
 See [Dependabot](https://github.com/JamieBort/LearningDirectory/tree/master/Git/security#dependabot).

+And this is where the Issue templates live (ISSUE_TEMPLATE/).

 #### [./.vscode/](../.vscode)